EstelaCastilloFerreiro/RetailSense/replit.md

 ## Overview

-KLOB is a SaaS-style retail analytics and prediction platform designed for retail brands and SMEs.
-The platform enables clients to upload historical sales data (Excel/CSV files) and receive instant insights through automated dashboards, demand forecasting, price optimization, and inventory management recommendations.
-The system supports multi-tenant operations where each client can have customized data preprocessing pipelines that automatically detect and adapt to their specific Excel/CSV structures.

-**Core Value Proposition**: Upload retail data → Get purchasing plans + pricing recommendations + comprehensive sales/inventory dashboards personalized to your data structure.
+KLOB is a SaaS retail analytics and prediction platform for brands and SMEs.
+It enables clients to upload historical sales data (Excel/CSV) to generate instant insights through automated dashboards, demand forecasting, price optimization, and inventory management recommendations.
+The platform supports multi-tenant operations with customized data preprocessing pipelines that adapt to specific Excel/CSV structures.
+Its core value proposition is to provide purchasing plans, pricing recommendations, and comprehensive sales/inventory dashboards personalized to the client's data.

-**Key Features**:
-- Multi-file Excel/CSV upload with automatic structure detection (tested with 114k+ sales records)
-- Client-specific preprocessing pipelines with Spanish column header support
-- Retail KPI dashboards (sales analysis, returns tracking, stock rotation, top products, sales by region/store)
+Key capabilities include multi-file upload with automatic structure detection, client-specific preprocessing with Spanish header support, retail KPI dashboards (sales, returns, stock rotation, top products, sales by region/store), advanced filtering, and special handling for different store types.
-- Advanced filtering by Season (Temporada), Product Family (Familia), and Stores (Tiendas)
-- Special handling for online stores, Naelle stores, and COIN/Italia stores
-- Real-time KPI calculations excluding GR.ART.FICTICIO pseudo-products

-**Recent Updates (Nov 2025)**:
-- ✅ Successfully migrated from Streamlit to React with KLOB maroon branding (HSL 0 65% 35%)
-- ✅ Excel processor updated for TRUCCO data structure (ventas 23 24 25, Compra, Traspasos de almacén a tienda)
-- ✅ Column mappings aligned with actual Spanish headers (Artículo, NombreTPV, Fecha Documento, Descripción Color)
-- ✅ Filter UX improved: selections are local until "Aplicar Filtros" button is clicked
-- ✅ Processing 114,684 ventas, 5,165 productos, 14,039 traspasos from real client data
-- ✅ Login page implemented with "Retail Analytics" branding and KLOB logo
-- ✅ Protected routes system using localStorage authentication
-- ✅ KPI numbers size reduced (text-2xl) for better visual balance
-- ✅ Three-section navigation structure with Shadcn sidebar (Analytics, Forecasting, Sentiment Analysis)
-- ✅ Forecasting backend complete with mock ML predictions and API endpoints
-- ✅ Section-aware chatbot integration across all sections
-- ✅ Sentiment Analysis placeholder page ready for future development
-- ✅ **New Analytics Charts** (Nov 6, 2025):
-  - Top 30 Stores (most/least sales) - horizontal bar charts in Geographic section
-  - Units by Size - stacked bars showing quantity by talla and temporada in Products section
-  - Sales vs Transfers - comparison chart by store in Geographic section
-  - Warehouse Entries by Season - bar chart in Products section
-- ✅ **Stock Rotation Fix** (Nov 7, 2025):
-  - Fixed codigoUnico normalization (trim + uppercase + slice(0,10)) on both ventas and productos for proper merge
-  - Added TIENDAS_EXCLUIDAS filter before rotation statistics calculation
-  - Increased rotation matches from ~106 to ~4,730 products as expected
-- ✅ **Expandable Charts** (Nov 7, 2025):
-  - Created reusable ExpandableChart component with render prop pattern
-  - TopStoresChart: vertical bars (normal) → horizontal bars (expanded) for better store name legibility
-  - SalesVsTransfersChart: 500px→900px height, 9→14px font when expanded
-  - Hover "Expandir" button opens full-screen modal with larger, more readable visualizations
-  - Fixed layout conditional (now uses layout={expanded ? 'vertical' : 'horizontal'} correctly)
-  - Changed from Top 30 to Top 15 stores for better readability
-- ✅ **KPIs por Zona Fix** (Nov 7, 2025):
-  - Copied exact Streamlit logic for Mejor/Peor Tienda calculation
-  - Orders stores by CANTIDAD (not beneficio) like Streamlit
-  - Calculates mediaZona and %_vs_Media exactly as Streamlit does
-  - Cleans problematic store names (COMODIN → "Sin Asignar")
-- ✅ **OpenAI Chatbot Integration** (Nov 7, 2025):
-  - Configured OpenAI API key (gpt-4o-mini)
-  - Chatbot can answer questions using AI with access to detailed stats
-  - Can generate basic visualizations (bar, line, pie, table) based on user requests
-  - Fallback system if OpenAI fails
-- ✅ **Seasonal Forecasting Model - COMPLETE** (Nov 7, 2025):
-  - Created seasonalForecasting.ts module from scratch (~350 lines)
-  - Auto-detects latest season/year in data (detectLatestSeason)
-  - Filters historical data by season type (PV or OI) - trains only with matching seasons
-  - Implements 3 ML models: Seasonal Moving Average, Linear Trend (ml-regression), Exponential Smoothing
-  - Ensemble selector chooses best model per product based on confidence/R²
-  - Calculates MAPE (Mean Absolute Percentage Error) and coverage metrics
-  - **Fully integrated** with forecastingService.ts:
-    - processForecast() uses generateSeasonalForecast()
-    - Enriches predictions with PVP, coste, sección from historical data
-    - Generates Plan de Compras por SECCIÓN (as per requirements)
-    - Logs detailed metrics: MAPE, coverage, products predicted
-  - **New endpoint** GET /api/forecast/available-seasons/:fileId:
-    - Detects latest available season in uploaded data
-    - Returns options for next year (PV and OI)
-    - Example: "Últimos datos: 25OI" → Options: "26PV - Primavera/Verano 2026", "26OI - Otoño/Invierno 2026"
-  - **Frontend UI** (Forecasting.tsx):
-    - Shows "Últimos datos disponibles: X"
-    - Dynamic season selector populated from backend
-    - Descriptive text: "El sistema entrena el modelo solo con datos históricos de la misma temporada"
-    - Conditional queryKey to prevent /undefined requests

 ## User Preferences